Alexander Howison Murray Jr.: Community

 Murray served many years also on the El Dorado County Chamber of Commerce and served as a director, committee chair, and president (elected 1935, 1937 1954).

-Murray helped organize local support for the 1960 Winter Olympics at Squaw Valley.
+Murray helped organize local support for the 1960 Winter Olympics at Olympic Valley.

 He was also active in the Knights of Columbus, the Placerville Lions Club, and the American Legion Post 119.

 Personal life and death

-Murray married third-generation Italian-American Isadeen Adela Raffetto (1910-1998), daughter of John Augustus Raffetto of Placerville, California; they had two daughters.
+Murray married third-generation Italian-American Isadeen Adela Raffetto (1910–1998), daughter of John Augustus Raffetto of Placerville, California; they had two daughters.

 Murray was bilingual in Spanish and English.
 "He was a member of the Native Sons of the Golden West and all his life remained interested in American history, particularly that of California's and its transformation with the discovery of oil and the influx of new residents during and after World War II."

 By 1949, Murray was a member of E Clampus Vitus of Old Hangtown, of which his father-in-law John Augustus Raffetto was head.
 In 1955, E Clampus Vitus elected him Noble Grand Humbug.
 He was also a board member of the local Rod and Gun Club, of which his brother-in-law Lloyd A. Raffetto was a director.

 Murray converted from Presbyterianism to Roman Catholicism and spent his last active years as an elder in St. Patrick's Catholic parish of Placerville.

 In 1991, Murray and his wife moved East to live near their daughters.
 "With them goes a wealth of knowledge about the El Dorado County area in the earlv 1900s," noted the Mountain Democrat.

 Murray died age 86 on October 26, 1993, in Frederick, Maryland of renal failure.